TheTechOddBug/lon-mirror/README.md

 ---

-Final v1.0 status
+Final v1.0 Status

 The OMNIA diagnostics lineage documented here should be treated as a completed foundational cycle.

 It is not complete because no more ideas exist.
 It is complete because the architectural uncertainty required to define the v1.0 perimeter has been exhausted.

 What now exists is: